-Step back in time with American cream soda recipes from old time soda fountains.
-Besides being unique, these vintage sodas are delicious and very refreshing to drink.
+Step back in time with American cream soda recipes once used by old fashioned soda fountain operators.
+Besides being unique and having fancy names given by their inventors, these homemade sodas are delicious and very refreshing to drink.

 The Dispenser's Formulary or Soda Water Guide (1915)